 Sample Accessibility Statement For Syllabus

 James Madison University is committed to access, inclusion, and diversity.
 If you have a documented disability (or think you may have a disability) and, as a result need reasonable accommodations to participate in this class, complete course requirements, or benefit from the University's programs or services, contact the Office of Disability Services (ODS) as soon as possible.
 To receive accommodations, you must be appropriately registered with ODS.
 The ODS works confidentially in partnership with students, faculty, and other University departments to ensure equal access through Universal Design and reasonable accommodations.
-The office is located in Wilson Hall, Room 107.
+The office is located in the Student Success Center, Suite 1202.
 You may contact them by phone at 540-568-6705 or through email at firstname.lastname@example.org.

 JMU Disability Resource Website